 (amend as follows:)

 No registration shall be issued to any public accommodation unless the land on which the accommodation is located is properly zoned for the business operated according to county zoning regulations.
-However, single-family rental homes which are periodically rented for periods of time of 30 days or less and are not being rented as a primary residence by a full-time Rabun County resident may be located in any residential zoning district.
+However, single-family rental homes which are periodically rented for periods of time of 30 days or less and are not being rented as a primary residence by a full-time Rabun County resident may be located in any zoning district permitted under the Rabun County Code of Ordinances.

 All entities/person described herein and required to pay a registration fee under this Section shall complete and sign a Public Accommodation Registration/Sales Tax Form containing an Affidavit.
-This Form shall be provided by and filed with the Rabun County Marshal’s Office.
+This Form shall be provided by and filed with the Rabun County Planning and Zoning Office.

-The Affidavit shall affirm that the entity/person is legally in the United States and verify that if offering property for short term rental that it does not in conflict with any regulations, rules, covenants and/or deed restrictions that are appurtenant to the property.
-In the event the property of any entity/person considered to be a Public Accomodation under this Chapter is located in an area governed by a Home Owner’s Association, then there must be a written attorney’s opinion letter stating that offering the property for a short term rental does not violate any of the covenants or restrictions associated with the subject property before such property can be properly licensed as a Public Accomodation.
+The Affidavit shall affirm that the entity/person is legally in the United States and verify that if offering property for short term rental, that it does not in conflict with any regulations, rules, covenants and/or deed restrictions that are appurtenant to the property.
+In the event the property of any entity/person considered to be a Public Accomodation under this Chapter is located in an area governed by a Home Owner’s Association or a Property Owner’s Association, then there must be a written attorney’s opinion letter stating that offering the property for a short term rental does not violate any of the covenants or restrictions associated with the subject property before such property can be properly licensed as a Public Accomodation.

 Sec.
 12-162. – Tax Levied.